By Lori Braden, PICPA Vice President, Marketing and Communications

 Once you log in, there will be a dashboard showing your account information.
 Look for the “Professional License Details” panel, locate your CPA license, and click the “Renew” button to begin the renewal.

-The first page of the renewal will ask you to review or complete personal information, and the second page will ask a series of questions for the renewal.
-Here are a few tips for completing these pages:
+The renewal will ask you to review or complete personal information, and then will ask a series of questions for the renewal.
+Here are a few tips for completing the application:

 - Make sure you have a valid, permanent email address listed.
 Most licensure correspondence from the Pennsylvania State Board of Accountancy is sent by email, and you do not want to miss important updates regarding your license.

-- Do not indicate that you have met the CPE requirements until you actually have completed all necessary courses.
-If you have courses scheduled, but not yet completed, to meet the minimum CPE requirements, then you cannot complete your renewal until those courses have been taken.
-Don't forget that new CPE requirements went into effect this reporting period.
-View the current CPE requirements.
+- Do not indicate that you have met the CPE requirement until you have actually completed the necessary courses.
+If you have courses scheduled, but not yet completed, do not submit your license renewal until those courses have been taken and credit has been issued.
+View current CPE requirements.